chetannada/ReactJs-Projects/README.md

 # ❤️ ReactJS-Practice-Updates 🚀
-Welcome to `ReactJS-Practice-Update`s, a repository dedicated to improving your `ReactJS skills` through hands-on `exercises and practical examples`.
+Welcome to `ReactJS-Practice-Updates` uses `ReactJs` and `TailwindCSS`, a repository dedicated to improving your `ReactJS skills` through hands-on `exercises and practical examples`.

 Whether you are a `beginner or an experienced React developer`, this repository is designed to help you stay up-to-date with the latest developments in the React community and enhance your understanding of the framework.